openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

   If a value is not specified by the client, the service may default this to either `true` or `false`.

+- `public_key` (string)

+  Public key issued by a Keystone Identity Provider used for checking token signature.

+  If a value is not specified by the client, the service may default this value to either an empty string or `null`.

 ### Protocols: `/OS-FEDERATION/identity_providers/{idp_id}/protocols`

 A protocol entry contains information that dictates which mapping rules